finchnSNPs/InspirationDisseminationSchedule/README.md

 which is a kind of text format that is easily converted into webpages like the one you're reading.

+> If you are running this for the first time, it might take some time to create all
+> of the PDF documents.

 This can be done from within R or through a makefile.
 Note that this assumes you have a unix system and have successfully installed pandoc.